8 Red Flags You Hired the Wrong Dev Shop

 What to Do If You See 3+ Red Flags #

-Don’t panic.
-Don’t send an angry email at midnight.
+Don’t panic, and don’t send an angry email at midnight.
 Here’s the sequence.

-The first thing you do — tonight, not tomorrow — is verify you have access to your code repository, hosting accounts, domain registrar, and all third-party services.
-If anything is under their email instead of yours, start transferring it.
+Tonight - not tomorrow - verify you have access to your code repository, hosting accounts, domain registrar, and all third-party services.
+If anything is under their email instead of yours, start transferring it now.

 This week, get a second opinion.
-Hire a freelance senior developer or fractional CTO for 4 hours.
-Have them look at the code and tell you — in plain English — what shape it’s in.
+Hire a freelance senior developer or fractional CTO for 4 hours and have them look at the code.
+They’ll tell you - in plain English - what shape it’s in.
 This costs $500-$2,000 and might be the most important money you spend this year.

 Within 30 days, make a decision.
 Either set measurable improvement targets (repo access, weekly reports, test coverage number) with a hard deadline, or begin the exit.
 Our step-by-step exit guide covers the mechanics, and if you need someone to manage the transition, the 5 warning signs you need technical leadership will help you decide.